 - Keep an eye on color.
 Clear mucus is gross but fine.
 Green or yellow mucus is likely the sign of a problem.
 Purple mucus is a sign of the apocalypse.

-Once the mucus becomes thicker, making it more difficult to sleep comfortably, that’s when parents should start reaching for their apparati.
-Relatively clear mucus isn’t much of a cause for concern.
-But if they’re still snot factories after 10 to 14 days, it’s likely a sign of a bigger problem, especially when paired with fever.
+Relatively speaking, clear mucus isn’t much of a cause for concern.
+But if your baby is still snot factories after 10 to 14 days, it’s likely a sign of a bigger problem, especially when paired with fever.
 And while it’s largely been debunked that the color of snot and boogers can indicate exactly what’s wrong with a baby, extreme — and extremely gross — colors are an indication of some sort of infection, and medical attention should be sought, particularly if the baby is gagging, vomiting, choking, or not sleeping.

 “If a baby starts having a really hard time clearing their airway, or they’re gagging and the snot changes to Day-Glo orange, or if they look a little pale or blue,” says Stampflee, “you want to seek medical attention immediately.”

 Otherwise, if the mucus is clear and runny, parents shouldn’t be too overeager to constantly slurp snot out of their baby’s nose.
 Be patient.
 “If snot is clear or slightly cloudy and baby is able to breathe comfortably, there’s no concern,” says Stampflee.
 In fact, it turns out that the safest way to remove clear, runny snot from a baby is to let nature and gravity do the work, simply wiping it here and there so it doesn’t transform the kid’s face into a gross version of an exfoliating mask.

 “You kind of just need to wait it out.
 Just expect snot pretty much from October to April.
 You’re gonna have snot on you, snot on your kid.
 Just deal with it,” says Stampflee.